AdmiralCloud/ac-signature/README.md

   payload: {
     "searchTerm": "My search term"
   },
-  identifier: 'my-very-good-identifier'
-}
+  identifier: 'my-very-good-identifier' // optional, only use this after consulting with our team }

+// create the signature
 const signedValues = acsignature.sign5(params)
+// OR
 const signedValues = acsignature.sign(params, { version: 5 })

-// The request then should look like this (using superagent - yarn add superagent - for the request) const request = require('superagent')
+// The request then should look like this (using superagent (yarn add superagent) - for the request)

+const request = require('superagent')

 request